Tag Archives: Camino planning

 My day ended up in Castro-Urdiales where I had a single room booked in a little pénsion.
 I booked it while refuelling on the scollops.
 Maybe there is an Albergue in town but it’s been a long day and I don’t think I’m ready to share a room or bathroom.
 I haven’t met anyone yet and the trails are very quiet.
 This is ok for me, but tomorrow I think I will be ready to find some interesting conversation … but first dinner!

 Just because we are out of the Basque Region doesn’t mean the food tastes have slipped.
-I thoroughly enjoyed some pinchos and a glass or two of verdecho tonight.
+I thoroughly enjoyed some pinchos and a glass or two of Verdejo tonight.
 Yes, thorougly.
 I’m so glad to have my own space again tonight to return home to and yes, tomorrow is another day.

 Highlight: